Tyrrrz/Tyrrrz.me/data/blog/reverse-engineering-youtube/index.md

 ## Identifying media stream's content properties

-Each media stream has an `itag` that uniquely identifies its properties such as container type, codecs, video quality.
-YoutubeExplode resolves these properties using a predefined map of known tags:
+Each media stream has an `itag` that uniquely identifies its properties, such as container type, codecs, video quality, etc. YoutubeExplode resolves these properties using a predefined map of known tags:

 ```csharp
 private static readonly Dictionary<int, ItagDescriptor> ItagMap = new Dictionary<int, ItagDescriptor>